jaredboice/daniel-san/README.md

 };
 ```

+**Pro Tip**

+For starters, you should commit to using either all LOCAL time zones or all UTC.
+Mixing them together could produce confusing or unintended results.

-When applying PRE_PAY and POST_PAY specialAdjustments, or exclusions to rules with time zones, the following property is useful:
+In Addition, when applying PRE_PAY and POST_PAY specialAdjustments, or exclusions to rules with time zones, the following property is useful:

--   `context: RULE_CONTEXT` _(applies the time zone conversion to the context of the original rule's timeZone data)_
+-   `context: RULE_CONTEXT` _(applies the adjustment in the context of the original rule's timeZone data)_

 options in the above scenario include:

--   `context: RULE_CONTEXT` _(aefault value)_
+-   `context: RULE_CONTEXT` _(default value)_
--   `context: EVENT_CONTEXT` _(the context of the event's final calculated time zone via the timeZone indicator on the danielSan master controller)_
+-   `context: EVENT_CONTEXT` _(applies the adjustment in the context of the event's final calculated time zone via the timeZone indicator on the root-level of the danielSan master controller object)_
--   `context: BOTH` _(applies the time zone conversion to the context of the original rule's timeZone data)_
+-   `context: BOTH` _(applies the adjustment with respect to both of the contexts mentioned above; As an example of usage, BOTH is great when you don't want a weekend or corporate holiday to trigger in ANY context)_

 -all constants are available for import-

 ## Terminal